Zeex/samp-server-cli/README.md

 pip install --user samp-server-cli
 ```

+This will create a shell script in your `~/.local/bin` or `/usr/local/bin`
+directory on Linux and a .exe file in `C:\PythonXY\Scripts` on Windows.

 Alternatively, you can install samp-server-cli by running the accompanying
 setup script:

 ```sh
 python setup.py install
 ```

+Finally, you can just download this repository and run samp-server-cli out
+of the box using one of the wrapper scripts shipped with the source code.

 Examples
 --------